 The Commonwealth shall take, or require to be taken, such action as may from time to time be required to assure the continued exclusion of interest on any Series of Tax Exempt Notes from the federal gross income of holders of any Series of Tax Exempt Notes.
 The Commonwealth shall not permit the investment or application of the proceeds of any Series of Tax Exempt Notes, including any funds considered proceeds within the meaning of Section 148 of the Code, to be used to acquire any investment property the acquisition of which, would cause such indebtedness to be "arbitrage bonds" within the meaning of said Section 148.
 The Commonwealth shall establish within the Rebate Fund a separate account within the Rebate Fund for such Series and may provide in the Applicable Supplemental Trust Agreement for the deposits of amounts therein to pay "rebate" on the investment of amounts under the Trust Agreement in accordance with Section 148(f) of the Code.
-Funds on deposit in the Rebate Fund and the amounts on deposit therein shall not be deemed Pledged Funds under the Trust Agreement.
+Funds on deposit in the Rebate Fund as set forth in the Applicable Supplemental Trust Agreement.
+The Rebate Fund and the amounts on deposit therein shall not be deemed Pledged Funds under the Trust Agreement.